-British values are examined in the academic curriculum, especially through the humanities subjects, through PSHE and through extra-curricular activities.
-This includes, in suitable parts as appropriate for the age of pupils, material on the strengths, advantages and disadvantages of democracy, and how democracy and the law works in Britain.
+British values are examined in the academic curriculum, especially through the humanities, PSHE and extra-curricular activities.
+This includes, in suitable, age-appropriate measure, material on the strengths, advantages and disadvantages of democracy, and how democracy and the law work in Britain.

-The curriculum aims to enable pupils to develop their self-knowledge, self-esteem and self-confidence and to repect all backgrounds, cultures and indentites both through curriculum opportunites and PSHE and assembly.
-It enourages pupils to have respect for the civil and criminal law of England, and to acquire a broad general knowledge of and respect for public institutions and services in England.
+The curriculum aims to enable pupils to develop their self-knowledge, self-esteem and self-confidence and to respect all backgrounds, cultures and identities both through curriculum opportunities and PSHE and assembly.
+It encourages pupils to have respect for the civil and criminal law of England, and to acquire a broad general knowledge of and respect for public institutions and services in England.

 The promotion of partisan political views in the teaching of any subject in the School is not allowed.
-Political issues are introduced in a number of courses and supra-curricular activities and are presented in a balanced manner.
+Political issues are introduced in a number of courses and supra-curricular activities and are presented in a balanced, unbiased manner.